 Bank Indonesia issued regulations related to regulation of Islamic banking business risks using Bank Indonesia regulation no. 3/22/PBI/2001 dated 13 December 2001 concerning Transparency of Bank Financial Conditions in order to create market discipline.
 In the banking industry cycle, Islamic banks along with conventional banks have an important role to play in maintaining monetary policy.
 OJK's policy in assessing sharia banking is based on Maqasid sharia. is to adopt the rules of Basel III.
 Islamic banking requires DPS approval to prevent errors in processes and transactions from sharia aspects, Islamic banking also requires opinions and even DSN fatwas as oversight of business management activities according to Islamic rules.
 The purpose of this study is to examine management rules, liquidity risk, market discipline risk on the implementation of Basel III.
 Hypothesis Testing and Regression Testing with panel data through the eviews application 9.
 The results of the study illustrate the obligation to apply the Basel III Accord standard with several requirements to be an aspect of bank performance stability.
 Management rules have a positive effect on the implementation of Basel III.
-Liquidity risk, market discipline risk, management rule, basel III.
+Liquidity risk and compliance risk have a significant positive effect on the implementation of Basel III.